spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore.md

 |Azure|✅|❌|

 You can use static credentials for all supported cloud providers.
-Dynamic credentials remain valid until you explicitly revoke or alter the renewal mechanism configuration.
+Static credentials remain valid until you explicitly revoke or rotate the credentials.
 For more details, refer to the [Add a Backup Location using Static Credentials](/clusters/cluster-management/backup-restore/add-backup-location-static) guide.

-You can use the on-demand temporary security credentials only for AWS.
-AWS's on-demand temporary security credentials service is called the Security Token Service (STS).
+You can use dynamic credentials only for AWS.
+AWS's dynamic credentials service is called the Security Token Service (STS).
 If you use the STS, there are certain conditions you must fulfill before adding a backup location.
 Refer to the [Add a Backup Location using Dynamic Credentials](/clusters/cluster-management/backup-restore/add-backup-location-dynamic) guide for more details.
 <br />